Sourdough Biscuits

 - 1 teaspoon (5 g) fine sea salt

-- 1 ½ teaspoon baking powder
+- 1 ยฝ teaspoon baking powder

-- ½ teaspoon baking soda
+- ยฝ teaspoon baking soda

 INSTRUCTIONS

-- Grate the butter using a cheese grater, into a large mixing bowl.
-Add the flour and use a bench scraper or a fork to cut the butter into the flour until it forms small, pea-sized crumbles.
-Add the sourdough starter discard, buttermilk and sugar and stir with a stiff spatula until fully combined.
-Cover the bowl and let rise on the counter for 10-12 hours.
+- To bake right away: Grate the butter into a large mixing bowl.
+Add the flour and use a bench scraper or fork to mix the butter into the flour until it looks like small pea-sized crumbs.
+Then add the sourdough starter discard, buttermilk, sugar, baking powder, baking soda, and salt.
+Stir with a stiff spatula until everything is well combined.
+Use your hands to ensure there are no dry bits left.
+Let the dough rest while you preheat the oven.

 - Generously flour your work surface and turn the dough out onto it.
 Flour the top of the dough and use your hands to press it into a rectangle shape that is 1 inch in thickness.
 Use a biscuit cutter to cut out biscuits, pressing straight down and pulling straight up. *See notes.